spandansingh/url_scraper/README.md

 URL Scraper Microservice
 ===============

-It is a scalable microservice which scrape the urls and stored its response.
+It is a scalable microservice which scrapes the urls and stores its response.
 We can setup it using the following two methods.

 ### First Method - Using [Docker Compose](https://docs.docker.com/compose/)